 The cross product is not to be confused with the dot product which is a simpler algebraic operation that returns a single number as opposed to a new vector.

 The following is an example calculating the cross-product of two vectors.

 - First, let’s gather our two vectors a and b.
 For this example, we will assume vector a has coordinates of (2,3,4) and vector b has coordinates of (3,7,8).

 - Next, we must use the simplified equation above to calculate the resulting vector coordinates of the cross product.

 - Our new vector will be denoted c, so first, we will want to find the x coordinate.
 Through the formula above we find x to be -4.

 - Using the same method we then find y and z to be .-4 and 5 respectively.

-- Finally we having our new vector from the cross product of a X b of (-4,-4,5)
+- Finally, we having our new vector from the cross product of an X b of (-4,-4,5)

-It’s important to remember that the cross product is anti commutative meaning that the the result of a X b is not the same as b X a.
+It’s important to remember that the cross product is anti-commutative meaning that the result of a X b is not the same as b X a.
 In fact a X b = -b X a.

 A cross product is a vector product that is perpendicular to both of the original vectors and is over the same magnitude.